-- In the subsample of continuer establishments (excluding non-respondents from the previous year willing to be surveyed again), at 75 % the response rate is distinctly higher than in the establishments being surveyed for the first time, at about 12 %.
-In the subsample of establishments surveyed repeatedly, which is particularly important for the project, a high response rate rate was once again achieved.
-The decline of six percentage points compared to the 2018 wave is due to the significant increase in the number of refusal in advance, thus establishments that refused to participate already in the previous wave.
-The introduction of an explicit question on willingness to be recontacted by Kantar (question 95) in 2018 resulted in a methodological change here.
-1,608 (78%) of the 2,072 prior refusals (the refusals in advance correspond to 4.3% of the gross sample) were based on this question; only 464 were made by other means (by telephone or e-mail on the part of the establishments or by feedback from the interviewer) (in 2018 there were 621).
-The roughly seven percentage point lower response rate in the sub-sample of establishments surveyed for the first time compared to the 2018 wave is primarily due to the CAWIonly subgroup R5.
-There, with a rate of 8%, the response rate was significantly worse than in the subgroups in which interviewers were deployed.
-This subgroup corresponds to almost half of the initial respondent sample, which explains the low response rate among the initial respondents to a large extent. - The response rate of about 17 % in the subsample of non-respondents from the previous year willing to be surveyed again is slightly higher than that in the partial sample of establishments being surveyed for the first time.
+- In the subsample of continuer establishments (excluding non-respondents from the previous year willing to be surveyed again), at 69 % the response rate is distinctly higher than in the establishments being surveyed for the first time, at about 16 %.
+In the subsample of establishments surveyed repeatedly, which is particularly important for the project, a high response rate was once again achieved, but it is lower than in the years before 2019.
+As in 2019, the lower utilization is attributable to the significant increase in the number of refusal in advance, thus establishments that gave an interview in the previous wave but had already indicated before the start of the current survey that they no longer wished to participate.
+The introduction of an explicit question on willingness to be re-contacted by Kantar in 2018 questionnaire resulted in a methodological change.
+1,531 (77.2%) of the 1,984 prior refusals were based on this question; only 453 were made by other means (by telephone or e-mail on the part of the establishments or by feedback from the interviewer) (in 2019 there were 464).
+In addition, the conditions made more difficult by the Corona pandemic will have played a role.17 - The slightly higher response rate in the sub-sample of establishments surveyed for the first time compared to the 2019 wave is mainly due to an increase in the response rate in the CAWIonly subgroup R3 by around 3 percentage points.
+However, the CAPI processing was also somewhat more successful than in the previous year.

-Due to the method test mentioned above, the exhaustion rates for the total and supplementary sample are no longer comparable with previous years.
+15 Due to the method test mentioned above, the exhaustion rates for the total and supplementary sample are no longer comparable with previous years.

-Excluding the neutral non-responses (e. g. addresses for which it was not possible to determine whether they belong to the target group), a cooperation rate of 55 % was achieved.
+16 Excluding the neutral non-responses (e. g. addresses for which it was not possible to determine whether they belong to the target group), a cooperation rate of 55 % was achieved.

-The explicit question on willingness to be re-surveyed was introduced in 2018 in response to the EU Data Protection Regulation (GDPR), which came into force at the end of May 2019.
+17 The explicit question on willingness to be re-surveyed was introduced in 2018 in response to the EU Data Protection Regulation (GDPR), which came into force at the end of May 2019.